textnet/TN2/README.md

 ## TODO: Document
 - Each book is created from a default template
-- Every other thing created from another thing inherits all its properties
+- Every thing created from another thing inherits all its properties
 - If there is no prototype thing, then it uses `Something`
 - Supported commands and Written Word
 - event roles: object, subject, host, observer